 Consider putting a sign-in/sign-up form to the end of the navigation bar.
 Zocdoc’s first screen is a search bar.
 They moved the tab with a sign up/log in form to the end of the navigation bar.
 It seems a wise design solution to protect first-time users from 5+ screens of form-filling, mitigating the risk of user exhaustion.

-With an account, patients can manage personal information, view visit/payment history, change passwords, save health-related documents, and sign out.
+With an account in the appointment app, patients can manage personal information, view visit/payment history, change passwords, save health-related documents, and sign out.
 Thanks to a patient account, doctors can examine initial patient data (e.g. medical histories, lab tests) before an appointment.

 A good example is Doctor On Demand’s patient account which includes two blocks: “My account” and “My health.”
 Using the “My account” settings, patients can: